ansys/pymechanical/doc/source/getting_started/wsl.rst

 `<https://github.com/wsldl-pg/CentWSL/>`_ package or the `<https://github.com/mishamosher/CentOS-WSL/>`_ package.

-Optionally, you can try Ubuntu in the context of WSL.
+Optionally, you can try Ubuntu, but it has not been tested yet in the context of WSL.

 Install Ansys products in WSL CentOS7